Giraphi/demo-dots/README.md

 ## Design Idea

-The design for this component was developed during the work on a larger website designed by the Italian design studio <a href="https://vicinedesign.com/">Vicine</a>.
-The design team requested an animated "Dots"-component that would respond with physically convincing movements to cursor hover.
+The design for this component was developed during the work on a larger website in collaboration with the Italian design studio <a href="https://vicinedesign.com/">Vicine</a>.
+They requested an animated "Dots"-component that would respond with physically convincing movements when hovered by the cursor.

-After some research I designed the technical motion system for the dots and implemented it.
+After some research I designed the motion system for the dots and implemented it.

 ## Technical Concept